gigapod/Artemis-Firmware-Upload-GUI/DESCRIPTION.md

-The Artemis Firmware Uploader (AFU) is a simple to use GUI for updating firmware and the bootloader on Artemis based products.
+The Artemis Firmware Uploader (AFU) is a simple to use GUI for updating firmware and the boot loader on Artemis based products.